Jennifer Garner: 2020s

 In 2020, Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride, a "fan made" recreation of the 1987 film of the same name produced in social isolation during the COVID-19 pandemic.
 Filmed in a deliberately DIY fashion, it was created to raise money for World Central Kitchen.
 She also produced and starred in the Netflix family comedy film Yes Day, directed by Miguel Arteta and released in March 2021.

 In 2022, Garner starred in the science fiction action film The Adam Project, which reunited her with her 13 Going on 30 co-star Mark Ruffalo.
 That same year, she made a guest appearance in an episode of the Amazon Prime Video science fiction comedy series Upload.

 In 2023, she appeared as a series regular in the revival of the Starz sitcom Party Down.
 Also that year, Garner executive produced and starred as Hannah Hall in the Apple TV+ limited mystery drama series The Last Thing He Told Me, which is based on the novel of the same name.

 Garner starred as Jess Walker in the family comedy film Family Switch, which was released on Netflix in November 2023.
 Also that year, it was revealed that Garner would reprise her role as Elektra Natchios in the Marvel Cinematic Universe superhero film Deadpool & Wolverine, which was released on July 26, 2024.

+In March 2026, Garner is set to executive produce a remake of the 2004 film 13 Going on 30 on Netflix was announced.
+The film will be written by Hannah Marks and Flora Greeson, and directed by Brett Haley, with stars Emily Bader and Logan Lerman.